WAVM: Controversy

 Long-time faculty administrator and station founder, teacher Joseph Magno, was arrested and charged with sexual assault in January 2006.
 Magno died in January 2007 of an apparent heart attack, just before his trial could begin.

 FCC licensing of frequency 91.7

 For several years WAVM petitioned the Federal Communications Commission to increase the power of its signal from 10 watts to 500 watts.
 Per FCC regulations, and a tentative decision, the station's frequency had become available for bidding from other broadcasting companies, one of those companies being Living Proof Inc., a Christian broadcasting network headquartered in California that distributes programming to its affiliates via satellite, with minimal local programming.

 Another interested party was University of Massachusetts Boston, operator of the WUMB network of radio stations.
 WAVM entered into an agreement with WUMB to jointly own the frequency and their partnership had appealed the FCC's decision.

-Congressional Representative Marty Meehan and Senators John Kerry and Ted Kennedy have all contributed their support to WAVM in the form of letters to the FCC, and the station's plight had attracted national attention.
+Congressional Representative Marty Meehan and Senators John Kerry and Ted Kennedy all contributed their support to WAVM in the form of letters to the FCC, and the station's plight attracted national attention.